 - Molossus has a lifespan of 8-10 years.

-Where can you find an American Molossus dog for sale?
+Where can you find an American Molossus dog?

 As stated above, a few reputable American Molossus breeders are trying to create the breed.
-You can check out a few renowned ones such as Masti Acres.
+You should check potential breeders thoroughly.
+Contact ASPCA if in doubt.
 Before you buy, do observe the puppy well in its litter in order to get an insight into its temperament.
 If possible, meet the puppy’s parents too.
 Some breeders have a waitlist for Molossus puppies and you might even have to pay a $500 deposit for reserving one.
 Creating Molossian puppies is often difficult task as most bitches need cesarean surgery to deliver such large pups.
 In UK, nearly 36.4% litters were delivered through C-section.

 This is not an attack dog unlike the common misconception about it.
 If well trained and socialized from an early age, you can mold your pet into a loyal, loving guard dog.
 Always remember the history of the breed.
 This was a dog that was created to protect women and children when the men went to war.
 Also, this breed was taught to fight and attack.
 Naturally, you might see some of these traits in your pet.
 A Molossus puppy and adult might have a high prey drive and may not necessarily get along well with other animals.
 Here are some more desirable characteristic and temperament features of a well trained and socialized Molossus: